Coronavirus Deaths Top 200 in Massachusetts

 The state reported 24 new deaths on Saturday, bringing the statewide total to 216.

-Health officials announced 1,334 new cases of COVID-19 on Saturday, meaning the number of Bay State residents who have tested positive for the virus to date is 11,736.
+Health officials also announced 1,334 new cases of COVID-19 on Saturday, meaning the number of Bay State residents who have tested positive for the virus so far is 11,736.

+The majority of those infected are in Middlesex, Suffolk, Essex, Norfolk, Worcester and Plymouth counties.

+To date, there are 480 confirmed cases of COVID-19 at long-term care facilities across the state, according to the DPH.
+Health officials say 94 long-term care facilities have reported at least one case of the virus.

 Get the latest news on COVID-19 delivered to you.
 Click here to sign up for our coronavirus newsletter.